Tutorial

 bcrypt

-to hash user passwordsexpress
+to hash user passwordsbluebird

-to power our web applicationsqlite3
+to power our web applicationlodash

-to create and maintain the databasepath
+to create and maintain the databaseumzug

 Create a server.js

-file that will house the application logic:
+file that will house the application logic.
+In the server.js

-file, import the necessary modules and create an express app:
+file, import the necessary modules and create an Express app:

-const express = require('express')
+const express = require('express');

-const bodyParser = require('body-parser');
+const cors = require('cors');

 const sqlite3 = require('sqlite3').verbose();